joshsharp/braid/src/braid/notes.md

-# Notes on developing Bursar
+# Notes on developing Braid

-## What's Bursar's mission statement?
+## What's Braid's mission statement?
 All the power of the Go platform (static binaries, concurrency, fast and fast GC) with a higher-level syntax.
-Bursar's higher-level abstractions may result in more code and slower speeds than the representative native Go code, but this tradeoff is explicitly made.
+Braid's higher-level abstractions may result in more code and slower speeds than the representative native Go code, but this tradeoff is explicitly made.

 ## What sort of stuff can you do in Bursar that you can't in Go?